AmayaHena/Uzume/README.md

 # Uzume

-A basic lib, I'm using for my projects
+A basic Haskell lib, I'm using for my projects

+I'll update it often (since I have an idea)

 ---